searchspring/snap/packages/snap-preact/components/src/components/Templates/RecommendationEmail/readme.md

 Renders product result cards to be used in email recommendation profiles.
 It's designed to render email recommendations in a structured format, optimized for generating images of product cards used for email recommendations.

+This component is not intended for front-end display.
+It is an internal dependency for Email Recommendations.

 ## Sub-components
 - Result (default)